EncycloFusion/encyclofusion.github.io/site/about.md

 However, due to an unforeseen update failure, the Wiki was taken offline permanently and had lost **all** of its content.

+From 2015-2023, an unofficial encyclopedia for Clickteam existed named ClickWiki.
+On July 2023, the Wiki was archived due to not receiving any major updates in a while.
+ClickWiki was left unfinished and with a handful of misinformation on it, so TropicalBananas forked ClickWiki, with an aim of continuing what was left unfinished.

 This Wiki isn't the first to create and write up about Clickteam's products and features.
 Other Wikis do exist but may be in other languages, for specific communities or for different purposes.